Hope and a Rope

 Hope sees and expects good to happen it does not foresee disappointment

-...there is the bringing in of a better hope, through which we draw near to God. ~ Hebrews 7:19
+. . . there is the bringing in of a better hope, through which we draw near to God.

-The second strand is the letter Vav and is represented by the picture of a nail it carries the concept of connecting, establishing, choosing, and devoting.
-It is about the one who holds are hopes, expectations, and dreams in His nail pierced hands.
+The second strand is the letter "vav" and is represented by the picture of a nail it carries the concept of connecting, establishing, choosing, and devoting.
+"Vav" can connect us with the one who holds our hopes, expectations, and dreams in His nail pierced hands.

 We must stay connected deliberately as we see the Psalmist do in this verse.